GuillermoAstorgaCalvo/GuillermoAstorgaCalvo/README.md

-# 👋 Hey, I'm Guillermo Astorga Calvo!
+# 👋 Hello World, I'm Guillermo Astorga Calvo!

 🚀 **Frontend-Focused Developer** | Passionate about building **scalable** and **efficient web applications**.
 💡 Junior in **full-stack development**, but my focus is on crafting **modern, high-performance UIs**.